FAQ for grad workers

 • Graduate student workers in a range of miscellaneous positions, who are employed by NYU

-To read about the exceptions, click here.
+To learn about the exceptions, click here.

-By signing a card, you confirm your membership in GSOC/UAW Local 2110.
-We are the union together, and we are only as strong as our member ranks.
-More members enable us to better advocate for graduate worker interests and workplace rights!
-Becoming a member will also make you eligible to vote in union elections and issue ballots, shaping the priorities of our union.
+3) We are the union together, and we are only as strong as our member ranks.
+More members enable us to better advocate for graduate workers’ interests and workplace rights!
+By filling out your entire union card and joining GSOC, you also build a strong labor movement.

 There are currently three ways to get a card to sign and become a union member:

-2. A union membership card should also be included in your letter of appointment (for all eligible graduate employee positions).
+1. A union membership card should also be included in your letter of appointment (for all eligible graduate employee positions).
 Contact us if that is not the case!

-3. You can also download a card directly from Local 2110’s website and email it to Local2110@2110uaw.org.
+2. You can also download a card directly from Local 2110’s website and email it to Local2110@2110uaw.org.

 Once you have initially signed and submitted a union card, it will be kept on file for any subsequent union positions you work.
 You do not need to resubmit your card.